 Pickpocketing happens, but it doesn’t have to happen to you!
 Don’t be afraid, and don’t act afraid.
 If you’re paranoid or visibly afraid of your own shadow, you’re just the person a pickpocket will target.
 Don’t constantly check for your phone, wallet, etc., because that will call attention to where those things are!

 Be cool.
 Be confident.
 Walk with purpose.
 Do not act like a target!
 Be aware of your surroundings and your valuables, and you’ll be fine.

-The easiest way to avoid being pickpocketed is to ensure you don’t have anything they might want!
-As if the Kim Kardashian incident weren’t warning enough, please leave your nice jewelry, designer scarves, and expensive handbags at home.
-You don’t need to look like a hobo, but this is not the time to show off your most desirable items either.
+The easiest way to avoid being pickpocketed is to simply not bring things a pickpocket might want!
+As if the Kim Kardashian incident from a few years ago wasn’t warning enough, please leave your nice jewelry, designer scarves, and expensive handbags at home.
+You don’t need to look like a hobo, but this is not the time to show off your most desirable items either!
 Yes, this includes your engagement and wedding rings on your honeymoon.
 Get a cheap wedding band to wear in its place.
 Silicone bands come in all colors!

 3. Choose the Right Purse